rqlite/rqlite.io/content/en/docs/FAQ/_index.md

 ## Can I read the SQLite file directly?
 Yes, you can read the SQLite file directly, some end-users do this in production, but it has not been deeply tested.
 But you must ensure your accesses are **read-only**.
 If you make any direct change to the SQLite database you risk breaking rqlite.
 If you do decide to read the SQLite file directly, one suggestion is to open an explicitly [read-only connection](https://www.sqlite.org/c3ref/open.html) for your reads.

+> Long-running reads can eventually interfere with the correct operation of rqlite.
+That's because rqlite periodically needs to _Snapshot_ the SQLite database, and this requires exclusive access to the database.
+Snapshotting usually takes only a few milliseconds to run, and if a Snapshot can't run, rqlite will retry later.
+Eventually, however, lack-of-Snapshotting may cause excessive disk usage and slower queries.

 ## Can I use rqlite to replicate my SQLite database to a second node?
 Not in a simple sense, no. rqlite is not a SQLite database replication tool.
 While each node does have a full copy of the SQLite database, rqlite is not simply about replicating that database.